Skip navigation

 Find yourself studying about war and society, gaining practical legal skills, examining the institutions of the government and legal systems, learning world languages, or making the world your classroom.
 From practicing literary skills to questioning fundamental beliefs in forums, here you will build human relationships!

-Meet Dr. Joseph Peterson
+Meet Dr. Ian Dunkle

 Alumni